SupportExTraGoZ/TelerikTeamProject/README.md

             - ConsoleWriter - write line to console
       - Common - All enums
       - Contracts - All Interfaces that are common for the all project, not for small part of it.
+          * IO - Input / Output Interfaces
               * IReadable - provides I for readin from file ( this function may be used in the future by the global user )
               * IDisplayable - expose line of text to the user ( this function may be used in the future by the global user )
+              * CLI.Module.Connection - permenent function --
       - Engine - the main engine of app.
         - Engine.Core - the core part of engine
         - Menu - the menu part that works with Engine